 WTB has helped new Americans sell various items they make, including sewing, knitting, and ceramic goods, at fairs such as the Westcott Street festival and Plowshares, and on consignment at local retailers.
 The fairs helped inform the public about WTB and the quality and variety of the skills of the new Americans.

 Challenges include language skills, awareness of American preferences for color and style, consistency of quality, and sales tax.
 We have advised them on the types of handcrafts that Americans are interested in buying as well as coaching them about quality control, pricing, and making tags.
 Initially, we staffed booths with Americans who could converse with potential buyers, and we collected and handled sales tax.
-We connected them with Hopeprint, a community organization that teached business development skills.
+We connected them with Hopeprint, a community organization that teaches business development skills.